yshavit/llm-notes/book/01-intro.md

 It's also helpful to have familiarity with derivatives, but you won't have to know the nitty-gritty.

+Finally, this book assumes passing familiarity with some programming terms, like "tokenization."

 ## Organization

 The driving principle behind this book's organization is that you should be able to read it front-to-back.
 This means: